joshuaebowling/node-web-scraper/book.md

 3 And while he was at Bethany in the house of Simon the leper,[a] as he was reclining at table, a woman came with an alabaster flask of ointment of pure nard, very costly, and she broke the flask and poured it over his head.
 3 En Betania, mientras estaba él sentado a la mesa en casa de Simón llamado el Leproso, llegó una mujer con un frasco de alabastro lleno de un perfume muy costoso, hecho de nardo puro.
 Rompió el frasco y derramó el perfume sobre la cabeza de Jesús.
 4 There were some who said to themselves indignantly, “Why was the ointment wasted like that?
-4 Algunos de los presentes comentaban indignados:
+4 Algunos de los presentes comentaban indignados: ―¿Para qué este desperdicio de perfume?
 5 For this ointment could have been sold for more than three hundred denarii[b] and given to the poor.”
 And they scolded her.
 5 Podía haberse vendido por muchísimo dinero[a] para darlo a los pobres.
 6 But Jesus said, “Leave her alone.
 Why do you trouble her?
 She has done a beautiful thing to me.